 Which is better for coding?

-Codex wins on terminal tasks (77.3% vs 65.4% on Terminal-Bench) and costs 4x less per task.
-Claude Code wins on complex refactoring (1M context window) and code quality (more thorough first drafts).
+On the April 2026 measurement (Codex GPT-5.3 vs Claude Code Opus 4.6), independent tests put Codex ahead on terminal tasks (77.3% vs 65.4% on Terminal-Bench) and using about 4x fewer tokens per task.
+Claude Code holds up on complex refactoring and code quality.
+Both run newer defaults now, Sonnet 5 and GPT-5.5, so re-test on your own workflow.
 Most experienced developers use both.

 Does Codex work on Windows?